-I lead fun, playful, embodiment-focused workshops in creative writing to help people discover their voice and tell their stories.
+I lead fun, playful, embodiment-focused workshops in creative writing to help people enjoy their unique way with words, effortlessly.
 I've created sessions on topics including Friendship, Disappointment (with Retta Bowen), Laughter and Not Knowing.
 I've led workshops for Write & Shine, Street Wisdom, Normal?
 Festival of the Brain, Southbank Centre, Wilderness Festival, Free Word as well as many schools, refugee centres and prisons.
 I've recently collaborated with star composer, singer and song-maker Helen Chadwick.

 I'm pairing up with star composer and songmaker Helen Chadwick for some fun writing exercises leading to creating sung phrases and songs.
 You are welcome to come whether you joined us before or if this course is new to you.
 Words Into Songs is equally for people who don’t write songs or words and for those who do.
 Find out more

 I lead Street Wisdom sessions – free creative walking workshops on street corners – getting people back into their bodies and out onto the streets to walk, talk, listen and wonder, in search of fresh answers to old problems from the world around them.
 I'm very lucky to be Street Wisdom's poet in residence!Living Words

 I'm an associate of Living Words, the arts and literature charity that 'listens out loud' to people living with a dementia, or experiencing isolation, so that they can enjoy free expression and share stories with friends, family and carers.

 Led writing workshops for Gemma Seltzer's incredible early-morning writers, focusing on Friendship and Laughter.Words Into Song

 Co-devised and led a series of 'creative writing for songs' workshops with awesome singer/songwriter/composer Helen Chadwick.Wild Goose Writing